Node.js vs Nest.js: What’s the Best Choice for Your SaaS Platform?

 What is Nest.js?

-It was specifically designed for enterprise-grade applications.
+It was specifically designed for enterprise level applications and other complex server side applications.

 Key characteristics: